 Buffalo Chicken Stuffed Shells

-- 1 package (12 ounces) jumbo shells, cooked al dente
+- 12 ounces (340 g) jumbo shells, cooked al dente according to package directions

 - 3 cups rotisserie chicken, shredded